How to switch from ChromeOS to Windows

 Install your favorite web browser

 Since you came from ChromeOS, you should be familiar with the Google Chrome web browser.
 As it turns out, you can install Chrome on your Windows computer, which will look and feel like your Chromebook.
 Microsoft will always push their Edge web browser first as it's their product.
 You can try it and choose the one that works best for you.
-Edge has become a more capable browser since switching its backend code to Chromium.
-You can even import your Google Chrome data to make the transfer easy.

-The easiest thing for any user to do when coming from a Chromebook to Windows is to install the world's most popular web browser: Google Chrome.
-When you decide which web browser to use, you can access the web and continue doing the same online activities you did with your Chromebook.
+If you decide Edge isn't right for you, you can make Google Chrome your default browser.

 Check for Windows updates